 Welcome to the Taylors Lake Fishing Guide.
-Taylors Lake is located roughly 20 minutes or 18 kilometres from Horsham a 3-hour drive from Melbourne, heading towards Ararat.
-Taylors Lake is a long narrow lake is surrounded by farmland and forms part of the Wimmera-Mallee domestic water supply.
-It’s also a 40-minute drive from Halls Gap national park which is a beautiful country setting along the picturesque mountains.
-The lake is popular for recreational water activities such as boating, jet skiing and waterskiing and a popular fishery that holds good numbers of cod, yellow belly, and redfin.
+Taylors Lake is located roughly 20 minutes or 18 kilometres from Horsham, a 3-hour drive from Melbourne, heading towards Ararat.
+Taylors Lake is a long, narrow lake surrounded by farmland and forms part of the Wimmera-Mallee domestic water supply.
+It’s also a 40-minute drive from Halls Gap National Park, which is a beautiful country setting along the picturesque mountains.
+The lake is popular for recreational water activities such as boating, jet skiing and waterskiing and is a popular fishery that holds good numbers of cod, yellow belly, and redfin.

 Things to do at Horsham and Taylors Lake

 The closest main township to Taylors Lake is Horsham.
-Horsham is a large township of country Victoria within the Wimmera region home to roughly 20,000 residents and the eleventh largest city in Victoria after Melbourne, Geelong, Ballarat, Bendigo, Wodonga, Mildura, Shepparton, Warrnambool, Traralgon, and Wangaratta.
-At Horsham, you can visit the Horsham Botanical gardens, the Wimmera River, parks, shopping and more.
-You can also venture up to the Grampians National park which is a good location to take the family and unplug in a beautiful country setting.
-You could stay at the Halls Gap Lakeside Tourist Park which has breathtaking views, heated pools, cabins, glamping and a great assortment of local wildlife.
+Horsham is a large township of country Victoria within the Wimmera region, home to roughly 20,000 residents and the eleventh largest city in Victoria after Melbourne, Geelong, Ballarat, Bendigo, Wodonga, Mildura, Shepparton, Warrnambool, Traralgon, and Wangaratta.
+At Horsham, you can visit the Horsham Botanical Gardens, the Wimmera River, parks, shopping and more.
+You can also venture up to the Grampians National Park, a great spot to take the family and unplug in a beautiful country setting.
+You could stay at the Halls Gap Lakeside Tourist Park ,which has breathtaking views, heated pools, cabins, glamping and a great assortment of local wildlife.
 You can also head a little further out at the Lake Bellfield Big 4 Caravan park.
-Nearby attraction includes halls gap zoo, Mackenzies falls, Silverband falls, Venus loop walks, Grampians helicopter flights, wine tours, rock climbing, and bushwalking.
-This whole area is great for fishing, it’s not just Lake Wartook. but you also have surrounding lakes including Lake Fyans, Rocklands Reservoir, Lake Lonsdale and Lake Bellfield
+Nearby attractions include Halls Gap Zoo, Mackenzie Falls, Silverband Falls, Venus Loop Walks, Grampians Helicopter Flights, wine tours, rock climbing, and bushwalking.
+This whole area is excellent for fishing, it’s not just Lake Wartook.
+But you also have surrounding lakes, including Lake Fyans, Rocklands Reservoir, Lake Lonsdale and Lake Bellfield

 Fishing Taylors Lake

-In 2016 the boat ramp reviewed a welcome upgrade and now has ample amenities for boats wanting to fish here.
+In 2016, the boat ramp received a welcome upgrade and now has ample amenities for boats wanting to fish here.
 At Taylors Lake, you can target

 • Murray cod